influxdata/telegraf/plugins/inputs/cloud_pubsub/README.md

   ## "identity" to apply no encoding.
   # content_encoding = "identity"

-  ## Sets the maximum allowed size, in bytes, for a message
+  ## If content encoding is not "identity", sets the maximum allowed size,
-  ## payload when it's decompressed.
-Can be increased for larger payloads
+  ## in bytes, for a message payload when it's decompressed.
+Can be increased
-  ## or reduced to protect against decompression bombs.
+  ## for larger payloads or reduced to protect against decompression bombs.
   ## Acceptable units are B, KiB, KB, MiB, MB...
   # max_decompression_size = "500MB"
 ```